 ACGME means the Accreditation Council for Graduate Medical Education.

-Accredited Canadian Post Graduate Medical Training means training which has been accredited by the Royal College of Physicians and Surgeons of Canada (RCPSC), the College of Family Physicians of Canada (CFPC), or the Federation of Medical Licensing Authorities of Canada (FMRAC).
+Accredited Canadian Postgraduate Medical Training means training which has been accredited by the Royal College of Physicians and Surgeons of Canada (RCPSC), the College of Family Physicians of Canada (CFPC), or the Federation of Medical Licensing Authorities of Canada (FMRAC).

 AMA means the American Medical Association.